jezevec10/jstris-guide/usermode.md

 Specifies whether all user controls are disabled so that the player can only use the usermode's controls (key-triggers).
 This includes all movement controls and user-defined reset key.
 The user must reset the game using default reset key F4 (we do not prevent the function keys F2 to F12).

 Default: `false`

+### `preventLock`

+**Usermode exclusive!**

+**Type**: Boolean

+Specifies whether blocks are prevented from locking/placing on the board.
+When set to `true`, hard drops and automatic locks (from lock delay expiration) will move the piece to the final position without actually placing it.
+The piece remains active and can still be moved, rotated, or held.
+Lock delay timer is reset.

+Default: `false`